 The Historic Preservation Board (HPB) and the Winter Park Register of Historic Places was formed in order to recognize, preserve, and promote the historic buildings and sites in Winter Park.
 The unique charm of Winter Park today is due, in part, to its rich collection of vintage architecture.

-The appointed HPC members offer a range of professional knowledge and expertise about preserving the historic character and quality that draws residents and visitors to Winter Park.
+The appointed HPB members offer a range of professional knowledge and expertise about preserving the historic character and quality that draws residents and visitors to Winter Park.
 They recommend properties to the City Commission for listing on the Winter Park Register of Historic Places.
-The HPC also guides owners as they rehabilitate their historic properties for an efficient contemporary use while preserving the features which are significant to its history, architectural and cultural values.
+The HPB also guides owners as they rehabilitate their historic properties for an efficient contemporary use while preserving the features which are significant to its history, architectural and cultural values.